cakesolutions/Datapalooza/README.md

 	The table has the following format
  	`user_id | model_id | file_name | time | x | y | z | exercise`
 - Parallelize the computation for each `user_id` and `model_id` combination using training `train_model_for_user` function using Spark
-- Run `run_spark.sh` to submit your Spark job to Spark cluster
+- Change your directory to `mlp` and run `run_spark.sh` to submit your Spark job to Spark cluster